Keksuccino/FancyMenu/README.md

 So, you don't want to see these ~ugly~ beautiful buttons everytime you open a menu?!

 No problem!
 After you're done with customization, you can hide the buttons in the config.

+## Documentation [The FancyMenu Wiki]

+The [FancyMenu wiki](https://github.com/Keksuccino/FancyMenu/wiki) has some very helpful documentations about creating animations and customize menus, so check it out!